Manage Users and Admins

 3. Click Save when finished.

-Currently, users cannot be deleted, however, they can be made inactive by an administrator.
-Inactive users will remain listed on the Users page under the "inactive" category until they are re-activated.
+Admins can choose to make a user inactive, which allows their account information to remain listed on the Users page under the "inactive" category but removes their technician seat.
+Inactive users will remain as "inactive" until they are re-activated.
 They can be made inactive as follows:

-- Go to Configure > Users > [select user] > Subscriptions tab.
+- Configure > Users > [select user] > Subscriptions tab.

 - Select "No access" for all modules.